hashicorp/terraform-provider-azurerm/website/docs/r/application_insights_smart_detection_rule.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Application Insights Smart Detection Rule.
-Valid values include `Slow page load time`, `Slow server response time`, `Long dependency duration`.
+This rule name should refer to the internal rule name specified in the azure docs [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/proactive-arm-config#smart-detection-rule-names).
 Changing this forces a new resource to be created.

 * `application_insights_id` - (Required) The ID of the Application Insights component on which the Smart Detection Rule operates.
 Changing this forces a new resource to be created.